siresnow/Synergism-Plus/README.md

 ### Adding your Mod to Synergism Plus
 Are you finished with your Mod and ready to share it with the world?
 Here's a simple guide on how to do that!<br>
 First, be sure there are no errors.
 No Mods that cause errors will be added, sorry.<br>
-Then simply create a PR (pull request) to the Synergism Plus repo, I'll merge it as soon as I see it :)
+Then simply create a PR (pull request) to the Synergism Plus repo, I'll merge it as soon as I see it!
+Once I do your Mod will be on the main site!